Jeremy Vine show prompts thousands of complaints over junior doctors’ pay debate

 On Wednesday a spokesperson for Ofcom said: “We are assessing the complaints against our broadcasting rules, but are yet to decide whether or not to investigate.”

-A junior doctor is a term given to a medical graduate who has to complete two years of work-based training known as the “foundation programme” to bridge the gap between medical school and speciality training, according to the British Medical Association.
+A junior doctor is a term given to a medical graduate who has to complete two years of work-based training before they can apply to train in a specialised area of medicine which can take up to eight years, according to the British Medical Association.